Fl4gu1z0wsky/CEH/README.md

 **Session Hijacking** - Also known as cookie hijacking, it exploits a valid computer session to gain unauthorized access.
 The HTTP cookies can be stolen by an intermediary computer or access to the saved cookies on the victim's computer.

+**Insecure direct object references** - IDOR are a cybersecurity issue that occurs when a web application developer uses an identifier for direct access to an internal implementation object but provides no additional access control and/or authorization checks (e.g. https://www.example.com/transaction.php?id=74656, there is no check on the id provided).

 ### USB

 **Juice jacking* - An infected USB charging station is used to compromise linked devices.